We would like to thank all of the employers who support our students by offering and assisting in our work experience placements.

 We endeavour to utilise the skills and knowledge of ex-students, staff, parents and the local community to inspire and raise the aspirations of all students – if you feel that you could offer an exciting work placement opportunity for any of our student, please do not hesitate to contact Mr Cooke via firstname.lastname@example.org

-We would like to thank all of those employers and post 16 and 18 providers who supported our first Careers Fair held in January 2019.
-We plan to host a careers fair every January where all of our students and those of local schools who we invite will have the opportunity to ask questions about post 16 provision and meet local employers, whilst also taking the opportunity to meet and talk with post-16 providers, including schools, colleges, universities, apprenticeship providers and members of the Armed Forces.
+We would like to thank all those employers and post 16 and 18 providers who supported our recent Careers Fair held in March 2022.
+We plan to host careers events throughout the year where our pupils and parents or carers have the opportunity to learn more about the world of work and education and training opportunities.

 After being inspired by secondary school physics teacher and my father (an engineer) I decided to investigate becoming an engineer.
 When I finished school, I was lodging in Manchester after my parents had moved to Pickering so I had to find a job remotely.
 I was successful in obtaining and apprentice overhead linesman post which was subsequently changed to multi-skilled electrician.
 I really enjoyed my apprenticeship and realised that I had made the right decision.
 Working with older, highly skilled staff encouraged me to investigate other engineering opportunities and I moved to RAF Fylingdales as a maintenance electrician and was soon promoted to Professional & Technology Officer.
 I was transferred to RAF Scampton in Lincolnshire and took on many additional interesting roles – Energy Conservation Manager, Apprentice Master and Health & Safety Officer.
 I attended the Royal School of Military Engineering for an Electrical to Mechanical Conversion course to become a Mechanical and electrical engineer.
 I loved every minute of my working life!